sonalikhedkar/Project1/SRSDocument.md

 <h3>Efficiency:</h3>
-on Exam day, maximum number of users will able to give exam concurrently .System will manage all exam registration and candidate exam time limit control by the system.
+<li>on Exam day, maximum number of users will able to give exam concurrently .System will manage all exam registration and candidate exam time limit control by the system admin.</li>
+<li>Application should show same answer what candidate click while giving an exam.</li>
+<li>Application should be efficient enough to meet all kinds of requirements as required by the
+lecturers and students.</li>
+<li>The application should not hang or lose its efficiency in any kind of
+worse conditions.</li>

 <h3>Modularity:</h3>
+<li>Application will contain mainly three modules i.e. Admin Module,Faculty Module,Candidate Module.Inside admin module there will be different sub-modules like schedule exam,faculty member list,download response sheet of all candidate.Inside faculty module there will be allocated exam hall number.
+Inside candidate module there will be scheduled exam, result. </li>

 <h3>safety</h3>
+<li>To avoid security and safety breach candidate need to login with username and
+password before they access the system.
+So the server check in the database username & password.
+Only registered candidate can access the system.</li>